TorchJD/torchjd/CONTRIBUTING.md

 ## Installation
-1) Pre-requisites: We use [pyenv](https://github.com/pyenv/pyenv) to manage python versions and [pdm](https://pdm-project.org/en/latest/) to manage dependencies, and we advise contributors to do the same.
+1) Pre-requisites: We use [pyenv](https://github.com/pyenv/pyenv) to manage python versions and [pdm](https://pdm-project.org/en/latest/) to manage dependencies.
+While the desired python version can be installed manually rather than using pyenv, the installation of torchjd for development purposes requires pdm.
    - Install pyenv by following [their instructions](https://github.com/pyenv/pyenv#installation)
    - Install libraries that are required to install python with pyenv:
      ```bash